allenkays/linux_kernel/Bootloader_booting.md

 ## init RAMFS Images

--  found in /boot (as initrd/initramfs)
+- It is found in /boot (as initrd/initramfs)
-- should have extension .gz
+- It should have extension .gz
 - If you are going to use the cpio command  to extract ensures < --no-absolute-filenames> or use gunzip or unzip

 >> Booting with rdinit=/bin/sh will start a shell in the initramfs.